AbhishekNryn/real-time-chat/README.md

-Create a private room to have real time chat with your friends.
+Create a private chat room to have a real time chat with your friends.